DivyaHirekar/job_analysis_using_sql/README.md

-job_analysis_using_sql
+# Job Market Analysis using SQL

+## 📌 Project Overview

-Project Overview This project analyzes job market data using SQL to understand job demand, salary trends, and remote work opportunities.
+This project analyzes job market data using SQL to understand job demand, salary trends, and remote work opportunities.
+The goal is to extract meaningful insights that can help job seekers and analysts understand current market trends.

+---

-Tools Used
+## 🛠️ Tools Used

-MySQL
+* MySQL
-SQL
+* SQL
-GitHub
-Excel (for CSV preparation)
+* Excel (for data preparation)
+* GitHub

+---

-Dataset
+## 📂 Dataset

-jobs_simple.csv
+* **jobs_simple.csv**
   Contains job titles, locations, salary range, work type, and remote availability.

+---

-Analysis Performed
+## 📊 Analysis Performed

-Total number of jobs
+* Total number of jobs
-City-wise job distribution
+* City-wise job distribution
-Average salary by job role
+* Average salary by job role
-Remote vs Onsite job comparison
+* Remote vs Onsite job comparison
-Full-time vs Contract roles
+* Full-time vs Contract roles

+---

-Key Insights
+## 🔍 Key Insights

-Remote jobs offer higher average salaries
+* Remote jobs tend to offer higher average salaries
-Bangalore has the highest number of job postings
+* Bangalore has the highest number of job postings
-Data Analyst and Data Engineer roles are in high demand How to Run
+* Data Analyst and Data Engineer roles are in high demand

+---

+## ▶️ How to Run

-Create jobs table in MySQL
+1. Create the `jobs` table in MySQL
-Import CSV file
+2. Import the CSV file
-Run queries from analysis.sql
+3. Run queries from `analysis.sql`

-Project Overview
+---

+## 👩‍💻 About Me

-I built a Job Market Analysis project using SQL and MySQL.
-I imported and cleaned the dataset, designed the table schema, and wrote analysis queries to understand job demand, salary trends, and remote work opportunities.
-All queries and insights are documented in my GitHub repository.
+I built this project using MySQL by importing and cleaning the dataset, designing the table schema, and writing queries to analyze job market trends.

+---

-Author
+## ✨ Author

-Divya Hirekar
+**Divya Hirekar**